berndkitt/robotics_toolbox/README.md

 - Gcovr (see [https://pypi.org/project/gcovr/](https://pypi.org/project/gcovr/))
 - GitPython (see [https://pypi.org/project/GitPython/](https://pypi.org/project/GitPython/))

-In the following, it is assumed that the C++ tools and Python packages mentioned above have been installed on the system already.
+In the following, it is assumed that the C++ tools and Python packages mentioned above have been installed already.

-A Dockerfile based on Ubuntu 22.04 with all the prerequisites available is part of the repository (see [Docker](#docker)).
-In case Docker shall be used as development environment, Docker also needs to be installed on the system.
+A Dockerfile based on Ubuntu 22.04 with all the prerequisites available is part of the repository (see [Docker](#docker) section).
+In case the development shall happen inside a Docker container, Docker also needs to be installed on the system (see [https://www.docker.com/](https://www.docker.com/)).

 ### Clone Repository